 Sometimes it’s difficult to visit a lot of places with small children because they are easily distracted and get bored easily.
-With this in mind, I have a few easy solutions for you and your kids, so that you can see most of the city and its attractions in one go!
+With this in mind, I have a few easy solutions for families with kids in Porto, so that you can see most of the city and its attractions in one go!

 An amazing option is this ticket of a city train tour, river cruise and wine cellar visit.
 It is a great combo if you want to get the most of a single day and it’s very cheap – only 22€.
 I absolutely recommend you buy the combo ticket because if you buy separately you will be paying double that price (over 40€).
 The city train and the river cruise are wonderful to wind down and relax with kids.